Account creation and management

 - Last name

-These information can be edited any time from the labfolder profile page.
+This information can be edited any time from the Labfolder profile page.

-*If you would like to have labfolder’s User Management information as a file, you can get a free access of the PDF version of this whitepaper here:
+*If you would like to have Labfolder’s User Management information as a file, you can get free access of the PDF version of this white paper here:

 Creating a group

 Teamwork in Labfolder is organized in Groups, which are client-separated spaces in which information can be shared among all members of the group.